angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

 TO
 :::

-This pile is also a very simple way to achive a _perfect pile_ however, because we are unable to draw enough cards to get enough mana and Oracle in hand using Lotus Petal, we need to get a bit more creative.
+This pile is also a very simple way to achieve a _perfect pile_ however, because we are unable to draw enough cards to get enough mana and Oracle in hand using Lotus Petal, we need to get a bit more creative.